Yogesh-K-Matkar/Yogesh-K-Matkar/README.md

 **💡 I'm open to:**
 * Collaborating on interesting full-stack projects.
-* New opportunities as a Full-Stack Developer.
+* New opportunities as a Senior Software Engineer or Full-Stack Development.

 ---